garbados/couchdb/share/doc/src/api/database.rst

 written to it, like a password or private key.
 Purge can help you here.

 A database purge permanently removes the references to deleted documents from the database.
-Deleting a document within CouchDB does not actually remove the document from the database, instead, the document is marked as a deleted (and a new revision is created).
+Deleting a document within Cloudant does not actually remove the document from the database, instead, the document is marked as a deleted (and a new revision is created).
 This is to ensure that deleted documents are replicated to other databases as having been